Defining national health goals

 The health goal 'Reduction of tobacco consumption' was updated and three targets were formulated to best address the current situation.

-2013 saw the identification of another health goal, 'Reduction of alcohol consumption'.
-The goal was published in 2015.
+The health goal, 'Reduction of alcohol consumption' was published in 2015.
 At present, the working group is preparing, among other things, recommendations for structural interventions and behavioural prevention measures to implement the goals and targets.

 In the context of the health goal 'Growing up healthy: life skills, exercise, nutrition', another target which translates as 'All about birth' has been prepared since 2013.
 Moreover, an evaluation of 'Growing up healthy in the kindergarten setting' was carried out and published in 2015.